Data Will Also Be Presented at the Upcoming 23rd Israeli Congress for Emergency Medicine

 NASDAQ: CORV TSX: CORV

-VANCOUVER , Feb.
-7, 2019 /CNW/ - Correvio Pharma Corp.
-(CORV) (CORV.TO), a revenue-generating, specialty pharmaceutical company focused on commercializing hospital drugs, today announced the presentation of clinical data highlighting the low rate of hospitalization in patients treated with Brinavess® (vernakalant hydrochloride, IV), its antiarrhythmic drug for the rapid conversion of recent onset atrial fibrillation (AF), at the Belgian Society of Cardiology (BSC) 2019 Annual Congress, being held Feb 7-8, 2019 in Brussels , Belgium.
-The presentation will include data from a clinical survey assessing patients with acute AF treated with Brinavess in Belgian hospitals.
+VANCOUVER, March 20, 2019 /PRNewswire/ - Correvio Pharma Corp.
+(CORV) (CORV), a specialty pharmaceutical company focused on commercializing hospital drugs, today announced the presentation of new Brinavess® (vernakalant hydrochloride, IV) data at the American College of Cardiology 2019 Annual Meeting taking place March 16-18, 2019, in New Orleans.
+This poster presentation highlights reduced hospitalization in patients treated with Brinavess, Correvio's antiarrhythmic drug for the rapid conversion of recent onset atrial fibrillation (AF), from a clinical survey assessing patients with acute AF at the Hillel Yaffe Medical Center located in Hadera, Israel.

 About Atrial Fibrillation